 GEO 219 Geography of Maine

 In Spring 2021, Geography Professor Matt McCourt piloted the new Virtual Global Experiences program after receiving COIL training from DePaul University.
 While Dr. McCourt has taught this course for a number of years, the introduction of the VGE modules permitted him to add a ISFL component to an otherwise US-focused course.
 This new pedagogical approach permitted his students to collaborate with Geography students at UMFs sister school in Le Mans, France, explore the similarities and differences in social and environmental dynamics that influence life in Maine and France.
 Each student earned a VGE certificate and fulfilled requirements for the three Global Competency micro-credential badges.
 Due to COVID, the co-curricular activity was limited to the screening of Les Miserables.
-Fortunately the discussions with their Le Mans University counterparts provided a more indepth cultural and linguistic exchange for the UMF students.
+Fortunately, the discussions with their Le Mans University counterparts provided a more in-depth cultural and linguistic exchange for the UMF students.

-Office of Experiential & Global Education
+Office of Global and Experiential Education

 106 Fusion Space

-117 South Street
+111 South Street

-Farmington, Maine 04938
+Farmington, ME 04938

 UMFGlobalEd@maine.edu